JohnnyMorganz/StyLua/README.md

 -- stylua: ignore end
 local foobar = false
 ```

-Note: this comment must be preceding a statement (same as `-- stylua: ignore`), and cannot cross block scope boundaries
-(i.e. if formatting is disabled, and we exit a block, formatting is automatically re-enabled).
+Note that ignoring cannot cross scope boundaries - once a block is exited, formatting will be re-enabled.

 ### Formatting Ranges
 If you only want to format a specific range within a file, you can pass the `--range-start <num>` and/or `--range-end <num>` arguments,